MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgGroupTeamGroupServiceProvisioningError.md

 # Get-MgGroupTeamGroupServiceProvisioningError

 ## SYNOPSIS
-Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object .
+Errors published by a federated service describing a nontransient, service-specific error regarding the properties or link from a group object.
 Supports $filter (eq, not, for isResolved and serviceInstance).

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupTeamGroupServiceProvisioningError](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamGroupServiceProvisioningError?view=graph-powershell-beta)

 ## SYNTAX